 Keep Cambridge Clean

-The "Keep Cambridge Clean" campaign was a recommendation of the Cambridge Community Safety Audit which consisted of Youth Action Researchers investigating the city using the Photovice research method.
+The "Keep Cambridge Clean" campaign was a recommendation of the Cambridge Community Safety Audit which consisted of Youth Action Researchers investigating the city using the Photovoice research method.
 The youth researches captured images of safety concerns that need to be addressed and safe aspects that should be expanded.

 Photovoice is a participatory action research method by which people can identify, represent, and enhance their community through a specific photographic technique.